 The form certifying good health must be sent to the USDA for a stamp and signatures.
 That means you need to get the vet to give your dog a checkup exactly 10 days before you leave since you need to mail the forms (usually supplied by the vet) and have them returned to you before you leave.
 An efficient way to do this is to send the forms by FedEx and include a prepaid return FedEx envelope.

 Another EU requirement is that the dog must have a microchip.
 When you travel, you will need to bring along a scanner to read that particular type of chip since there are different brands and the customs people where you are going may not have the right one.

-This can cost anywhere from about $100 or under for a brand-specific microchip scanner for about $500 for a universal microchip scanner.
+The cost can be anywhere from about $100 or under for a brand-specific microchip scanner to about $500 for a universal microchip scanner.
 The scanner is a good investment because you will be able to keep using the same scanner over and over for as long as your pet is microchipped.
 Remember to test it each time to make sure it’s in good working order.